George Washington's Gristmill: History

-George Washington inherited Mount Vernon in 1754.
-In 1771, he erected a large stone gristmill on the plantation to replace a mill his father had built in the 1730s.
+George Washington inherited the slave plantation of Mount Vernon in 1754, and in 1771 he ordered the construction of a large stone gristmill to replace a mill his father Augustine had built in the 1730s.
 The new mill was located three miles (5 km) west of Mount Vernon on Dogue Run Creek.
-It was used to produce flour and cornmeal for the plantation as well as high-quality flour for export to the West Indies, England, and continental Europe.
-Washington also built a house for the miller and a cooperage to supply barrels for the mill, and later, the distillery operation.
-The mill was powered by a large water wheel.
-To ensure a steady power supply, water was diverted from Piney Branch into Dogue Run Creek above the mill's headrace.
+Operated with hired and enslaved millers, the mill produced flour and cornmeal for the plantation, the latter for its slaves.
+The high-quality flour produced by the mill was exported to the West Indies and Europe.
+Washington also ordered a house to be built for a miller and cooper to supply barrels for the mill, and later, the distillery operation.
+The mill was powered by a large water wheel, and to ensure a steady power supply water was diverted from Piney Branch into Dogue Run Creek above the mill's headrace.
 The additional waterflow significantly increased the mill's production capacity.
 In 1791, Washington automated his mill using technology developed and patented by Oliver Evans of Delaware.
 Evans was personally acquainted with the mill and had repaired some of its works.

 Once the gristmill was well established, Washington's farm manager, James Anderson, suggested building a whiskey distillery adjacent to the mill.
 When it was completed in 1797, the distillery was the largest in America.
 By 1799 it had become one of Washington's most successful enterprises, producing 11,000 gallons of whiskey per year.
 A variety of whiskeys were produced at the site along with brandy and vinegar.
 The most common whiskey recipe used 60% rye, 35% corn, and 5% malted barley.
 Smaller amounts of rye whiskey were distilled up to four times and were more expensive.
 Some whiskey was also flavored with cinnamon.
 When rye was scarce the distillery used wheat.
 Apple, peach and persimmon brandies were also produced.
 The whiskey was marketed in Alexandria, Virginia, or shipped directly from Mount Vernon's dock on the Potomac River.
 The distillery process produced a significant waste stream, which was fed to 150 cattle and 30 hogs that were kept at the site.

 After Washington's death in December 1799, the gristmill and distillery passed to his nephew, Lawrence Lewis.
 In 1808, he rented the site to Alexandria merchant James Douglass.
 The last known reference to the distillery business is an 1808 whiskey advertisement.
 The distillery building burned in 1814; this is documented by a small insurance payment made to Lewis that year.
 In 1848, Lewis’ grandson sold the gristmill property along with Woodlawn Plantation.
 That is the last record of the original buildings.
 Local oral history suggests that the mill was quite run-down by 1848, and it was razed around 1850.